Crosbie Wind Farm

 Galileo is exploring the potential for an onshore renewable development, Crosbie Wind Farm, on an upland area in between the towns of West Kilbride, Dalry and Fairlie in North Ayrshire.

-We are in the initial stages of the proposed project’s development and we would like to start a conversation with the local community about how a sustainable development project in the area could help to support the local economy and actively contribute to Scotland’s renewable energy and climate change targets.
+We are in the initial stages of the proposed project’s development, and we are actively conversing with the local community about how a sustainable development project in the area could help support the local economy and actively contribute to Scotland’s renewable energy and climate change targets.

 The initial proposals envisage: